CameronCombs578/Knowledge-Base-Combs/content/asia-habitats-animals/asia-fish.md

 		- They lay their eggs in ribbons that stick to objects.
 ## Summary

 Fish in Asia are amazing creatures ranging in size and color.
 Fish can be found in practically every large body of water, making them great creatures to study.
+Many [[asia-reptiles|reptiles]] can eat fish.